-Sign language is language articulated in visual-spatial modality.
-It is a natural language as sophisticated and complex as any speech (vocal-aural) language.
-It has been primarily developed and used by culturally Deaf people.
+Sign language is a language articulated in the visual-spatial modality.
+Primarily developed and used by culturally Deaf people, the language is as sophisticated and complex as any speech (vocal-aural) language.

-A signed language is its own.
-Ameslan (American Sign Language) and Auslan (Australian Sign Language), for example, are not signed versions of English nor are they based on English.
-They are the languages of their own, independent from spoken languages.
-They have their own grammatical rules, contextual meanings, history, etc.
+A signed language is a language of its own, independent from spoken languages.
+For examples, Ameslan (American Sign Language) and Auslan (Australian Sign Language) are not signed versions of English and they aren't based on the English language.

-Sign language and speech language are amodal, which mean language is independent from modality.
+Sign language and speech language are amodal, which means language is independent from modality.
 Language is brain-based.

 Signing and speech are visual-spatial and vocal-aural modalities, respectively.
 Language is brain-based.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be useful for intermediate-level learners and ASL students to review as well.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.

 Are you able to carry everyday conversations in ASL?
 Are you a student in the intermediate levels and beyond, who wishes to boost up your signing skills?
 You've come to the selected tutorial series.
 (Some premium content are available to PatronPlus membership.)